square/sharkey/README.md

 Sharkey supports issuing user certificates that are compatible with GitHub SSH CA format by:

-mapping a GitHub username to a SAML identity, and including appropriate GitHub username in each certificate GitHub supports authentication using SSH certificates for Enterprise Cloud accounts.
+- Mapping a GitHub username to a SAML identity
+- Including appropriate GitHub username in each certificate

+GitHub supports authentication using SSH certificates for Enterprise Cloud accounts.
 The only requirement is that certificates include GitHub usernames, so that they can be matched to a particular user.

 Sharkey already requires SSO proxy for the user certificate feature.
 Additionally, the GitHub integration requires that the GitHub organization is configured with SSO (i.e. non-GitHub) access.